 Bio to come

 John came out West to attend law school in Eugene, OR.
 After practicing law for 17 yrs in the Portland area, John made a major career transition in 1997 and moved to the SW, beginning in Santa Fe, NM.
 He wanted to pursue a career more closely aligned with his passion for the natural world and the night sky, and to share that with others.
 He owned three very different and successful businesses in educational services and tourism and recreation over the next 13 yrs in NM, AZ and CO and has been working as a “professional volunteer” since 2010.
 John has been presenting night sky astronomy programs at state and national parks and monuments, and numerous other dark sky venues throughout much of the West for almost 30 yrs now, including those he does for DNS.
 He was named Volunteer for the Year for DNS in 2013.
+John passed away suddenly in July 2017, but he will forever remain part of the DNS family.

 In her role with DNS, Karen combines two of her favorite ways to spend her time – teaching children and being outdoors.
 She started as a DNS volunteer naturalist in 1995 with her youngest in a backpack.
 Karen’s love of nature and teaching comes from her time exploring the woods along Lake Michigan as a child.
 Those experiences have served Karen well and she is passionate that every child has an opportunity to connect with nature.
 “I feel privileged to share a special part of the Four Corners with our students,” said Karen.
 “The best part about what I do is spending the whole day in wonder.”
 She holds a Colorado teaching certificate and a Masters in Education.